ccUnity3d/Brainztorm-docs/manual/users/server.rst

 - *Type*: The type to apply the filter.
 - *Value*: Value of the filter.

-Words can be represented in different ways which allow a wide range of ways to match the word: whether to search for the word at the beginning or end of a frace / word or that word exactly.
+Filters can be represented in different ways which allow a wide range of ways to match the word: whether to search for the word at the beginning or end of a frace / word or that word exactly.

 .. image:: images/profanity-filters-types.png

+As an example we will use the word "Apple" for the different filter types.

-- *First*: It indicates that you should start with the set value.
-Example: Start with the word "Apple".
+- *First*: It indicates that you cant start with the set value.
+Example: "Appleseed".
 - *Last*: It indicates that you should end with the set value.
-Example: End with the word "Apple".
+Example: "Pineapple".
 - *Exactly*: It indicates that you should exactly the value.
-Example: Exactly the word "Apple" without case sensitive.
+Example: "Apple" or "apple".

+The inverse are useful for languages that write right to left.
 - *Inverse First*: It indicates that you should start with the set value.
-Example: Start with the word "Apple".
+Example: "Elppasomething".
-- *Inverse First*: It indicates that you should end with the set value.
-Example: End with the word "Apple".
+- *Inverse Last*: It indicates that you should end with the set value.
+Example: "Somethingelppa".
 - *Inverse Exactly*: It indicates that you should exactly the value.
-Example: Exactly the word "Apple".
-- *None*: It indicates that you should exactly the value.
-Example: Exactly the word "Apple" with case sensitive.
+Example: "Elppa".
+- *None*: It applys all previous filters.

 When updating your username Brainztorm checks the list of profanity filters and see if it is a word that meets any criteria: